diegoiast/fdbox/readme.md

     my code.
 Might be a compiler bug.
  5. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.
+ 6. OSX: Works, not main target but actively developed (similar code path as Linux)

 ## Building